Hunt family murders: Response

 A vigil was held in Bushey for the victims.
 The triple killings were heavily reported on and considered incredibly shocking.
-In the days following there was support shown to John Hunt, husband and father of the women, in various forms.
+In the days following there was support shown to John Hunt in various forms.
 The Professional Jockey Association confirmed that jockeys would wear black armbands and observe moments of silence at upcoming races, while Mark Chapman spoke in support of Hunt in his UEFA Euro 2024 semi-final broadcast ahead of England defeating the Netherlands.
 After the match, other football personalities directed attention back to the Hunts.

 In February 2024, the Home Office reviewed evidence to see if there was a need to legislate to restrict the ownership of crossbows as they had been used in several attacks.
 A new government took office in July 2024, with the Home Office announcing that Home Secretary Yvette Cooper would look at the findings of the earlier review.
 Prime Minister Keir Starmer described the killings as "awful" and pledged that the government would look at crossbow legislation in response.